AndrewMcCrary/Senior-Design/Assignments/User_Stories.md

-Goal 1

-execute a single trading algorithm defined by spec (json/yaml/etc) on a single equity, by a single application instance, using alpaca as a brokerage api connection.

-Goal 2

-Allow a single trading algorithm to be backtested by running the application in some specific configuration

-Goal 3

-Allow multiple trading algorithms to be hosted on a single application instance

-Goal 4

-Create dynamically allocated infrastructure using containers based on compute resources

 1. A user should be able to define a trading algorithm using json/yaml/toml.

 2. A user should be able to backtest their trading algorithm over some period of time.